mindspore-ai/docs/docs/mindspore/source_en/migration_guide/reproducing_algorithm.md

 If the results are not reproducible in the reference project or the version information is missing, check the project issue for information.

-If a new paper has no reference implementation, you can refer to [Constructing MindSpore Network](https://www.mindspore.cn/docs/en/master/migration_guide/model_development/model_development.html).
+If a new paper has no reference implementation, you can refer to [Network Constructing Comparison](https://www.mindspore.cn/docs/en/master/migration_guide/model_development/model_development.html).

 ## Analyzing Algorithm and Network Structure